cloudwego/sonic-rs/README.md

 `cargo bench --bench get_from -- --quiet`

 The benchmark is getting a specific field from the twitter JSON.

+- sonic-rs::get_unchecked_from_str: without validate
+- sonic-rs::get_from_str: with validate
+- gjson::get_from_str: without validate

-In both sonic-rs and gjson, the JSON should be well-formed and valid when using get or get_from.
-Sonic-rs utilize SIMD to quickly skip unnecessary fields, thus enhancing the performance.
+Sonic-rs utilize SIMD to quickly skip unnecessary fields in the unchecked case, thus enhancing the performance.

 ```
+twitter/sonic-rs::get_unchecked_from_str
+                        time:   [67.390 µs 68.121 µs 69.028 µs]
 twitter/sonic-rs::get_from_str
-                        time:   [79.432 µs 80.008 µs 80.738 µs]
+                        time:   [428.33 µs 437.55 µs 448.50 µs]
+twitter/gjson::get_from_str
-twitter/gjson::get      time:   [344.41 µs 351.36 µs 362.03 µs]
+                        time:   [348.30 µs 355.34 µs 364.13 µs]
 ```

 ## Usage